Take the High Ground!: Production

 The film was originally to be shot at Marine Corps Recruit Depot San Diego, under the title The Making of a Marine based on an original by Millard Kaufman.
 It was later asserted that "the Marines refused to cooperate because they did not want to stir up old controversies over the toughness of their training program."
 The Army, however, cooperated fully with the studio, and location filming took place at Fort Bliss, El Paso, Texas.
 According to a pre-production The Hollywood Reporter news item, James Arness, Ralph Meeker, James Whitmore, William Campbell, and Richard Anderson were cast, but they were not in the film.

+It was Russ Tamblyn's first film under his contract with MGM.

 Reception

 According to MGM records, the film earned $1,968,000 in the US and Canada and $887,000 elsewhere, resulting in a profit of $244,000.

 The film was nominated for an Academy Award for Best Original Screenplay, losing to Titanic at the 26th Academy Awards.